Refinitiv boss David Craig to leave parent LSEG end of year

-London Stock Exchange Group (LSEG.L) said on Wednesday David Craig, chief executive officer of its Refinitiv data and analytics business, would be leaving the group at the end of 2021 and has promoted Andrea Remyn Stone to succeed him.
+May 26 (Reuters) - London Stock Exchange Group said on Wednesday David Craig, chief executive officer of its Refinitiv data and analytics business, would be leaving the group at the end of 2021 and has promoted Andrea Remyn Stone to succeed him.

 The London bourse operator had completed its $27 billion purchase of Refinitiv earlier this year.
-Thomson Reuters (TRI.TO), the parent company of Reuters News, holds a 15% stake in LSEG following the Refinitiv deal.
+Thomson Reuters , the parent company of Reuters News, holds a 15% stake in LSEG following the Refinitiv deal.
+(Reporting by Pushkala Aripaka in Bengaluru, editing by Louise Heavens)

 Our Standards: The Thomson Reuters Trust Principles.